 - 3 cloves garlic, very finely chopped

-- 1 teaspoon fresh ginger, very finely chopped
+- 1 tablespoon fresh ginger, very finely chopped

 - 2 eggs, lightly beaten